dj1701/shado.js/README.md

 4. Included with the library is a specs folder containing js a file called DateComparisonSpecs.js.
 The development of the     date comparison calculations was Test Driven.
 The Jasmine v2.0 Framework was used to unit test each method and drive       out the code design.
 Link: http://jasmine.github.io/

-The aim of this library is aid JavaScript Developers is taking away to pain of date handling in JavaScript.
+The aim of this library is to aid JavaScript Developers in taking away to pain of date handling in JavaScript.
 It is intended that future versions is be released when time is available.
 All we ask is constructive feedback is provided from your experience in using this library.